yanlynnnnn/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `GrAB3` and the **Actor** is the `user`, unless specified otherwise)

-#### Task Schedule
+### Appointment List

-**UC01: Add a task to the task schedule**
+**UC01: Add an appointment into the appointment list**

-**Preconditions: A task schedule must exist**
+**Preconditions: Appointment list must exist**

-**Guarantees: A new task will be added to the task schedule**
+**Guarantees: A new appointment will be added to the appointment list**

 **MSS**

-1. User requests to add a new task into the existing task schedule.
+0. User adds appointment into appointment list.
-2. GrAB3 shows the updated task schedule.
+1. GrAB3 shows the updated list of appointments.

     Use case ends.

 **Extensions**

-* 1a.
-Task description is empty.
+* 2a.
+The specified module code is invalid.

-    * 1a1.
+    * 2a1.
 GrAB3 shows an error message.

-        Use case resumes at step 2.
+    Use case resumes at step 1.

+#### Client List

-**UC02: Delete a task**
+**UC02: Add a client to client list**

-**Preconditions: task schedule must exist**
+**Preconditions: A client must exist**

-**Guarantees: The task specified by the user will be deleted**
+**Guarantees: A new client will added to the client list**

 **MSS**

-1. User requests to list all tasks for the specified week.
-2. GrAB3 displays a list of tasks for that week.
-3. User requests to delete a specific task from the list generated.
+1. User requests to add a new client into the client list.
-4. GrAB3 shows the updated list after deletion of the task.
+2. GrAB3 shows the updated client list

     Use case ends.

 **Extensions**

 * 1a.
-The week specified by the user is invalid
+Client description is empty.

     * 1a1.
 GrAB3 shows an error message.

-       Use case resumes at step 1.
+        Use case resumes at step 2.

-* 2a.
-The TaskSchedule is empty.
+**UC03: Delete a client**

+**Preconditions: client schedule must exist**

+**Guarantees: The client specified by the user will be deleted**

+**MSS**

+1. User requests to list all clients.
+2. GrAB3 displays a list of clients.
+3. User requests to delete a specific client from the list generated.
+4. GrAB3 shows the updated list after deletion of the client.

     Use case ends.

+**Extensions**

 * 3a.
-The specified task does not exist.
+The specified client does not exist.

     * 3a1.
 GrAB3 shows an error message.

       Use case resumes at step 2.

-**UC03: Edit a task**
+**UC04: Edit a client**

-**Preconditions: Task exists in TaskSchedule**
+**Preconditions: Client exists in TaskSchedule**

-**Guarantees: Task specified by user gets edited**
+**Guarantees: Client specified by user gets edited**

 **MSS**

-1. User requests to list all tasks for a specific week.
+1. User requests to list all clients.
-2. GrAB3 shows a list of tasks for that week.
+2. GrAB3 shows a list of clients.
-3. User requests to edit the description of a specific task from that list.
+3. User requests to edit the description of a specific client from that list.
-4. GrAB3 shows the updated task.
+4. GrAB3 shows the updated client.

     Use case ends.

 **Extensions**

-* 1a.
-The week specified by the user is invalid
-    * 1a1.
-GrAB3 shows an error message.

-       Use case resumes at step 1.

-* 2a.
-The TaskSchedule is empty.

-    Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
 GrAB3 shows an error message.

         Use case resumes at step 2.

-**UC04: Add a preset task into a task template**

-**Preconditions: Task templates in the list of templates exists**

-**Guarantees: A new preset task will be added into the specified task template**
+### Expense List

+**UC04: Sort expenses by ascending/descending order**

+**Preconditions: Expenses exist in expense list**

+**Guarantees: View of expenses sorted in order specified by user **

 **MSS**

-1. User request to list all task templates available.
+1. User requests to list all expenses.
-2. GrAB3 shows a list of task templates.
+2. GrAB3 shows a list of expenses.
-3. User adds a preset task to a task template selected from the list generated.
+3. User requests to sort the expenses by ascending order.
-4. GrAB3 shows the updated task template.
+4. GrAB3 shows the sorted list view.

     Use case ends.

-**UC05: Load task template into task schedule**

-**Preconditions: There are existing tasks in the task template**

-**Guarantees: Task schedule with tasks from the template get added for the user**
+**Extensions**

+### Revenue List

+**UC05: Clear the revenue list**

+**Preconditions: Revenues exist in revenue list**

+**Guarantees: An empty revenue list **

 **MSS**

-1. User requests to view the list of task templates.
+1. User requests to list all revenues.
-2. GrAB3 shows a list of task templates.
+2. GrAB3 shows a list of revenues.
-3. User selects a task template to load into the task schedule.
+3. User requests to clear the list.
-4. GrAB3 shows the updated task schedule.

-    Use case ends

-### Module Schedule

-**UC06: Add a module into the module schedule**

-**Preconditions: Module list must exist**

-**Guarantees: A new module will be added to the module schedule**

-**MSS**

-1. User requests to view all modules available.
-2. GrAB3 shows the module list.
-3. User adds module into module schedule using module code.
-4. GrAB3 shows the updated module schedule
+4. GrAB3 shows the updated list.

     Use case ends.

 **Extensions**

-* 3a.
-The specified module code is invalid.

-    * 3a1.
-GrAB3 shows an error message.

-    Use case resumes at step 2.

-**UC07: Remove a module**

-**Preconditions: Selected module must exist in the module schedule**
+### Service List

+**UC06: Delete a service **

+**Preconditions: Service exists in service list**

-**Guarantees: The module specified by the user will be removed from the module schedule**
+**Guarantees: Updated list with service specified by user deleted **

 **MSS**

-1. User requests to remove a specific module from the module schedule.
+1. User requests to list all services.
+2. GrAB3 shows a list of services.
+3. User delete a service.
-2. GrAB3 shows the updated module schedule.
+4. GrAB3 shows the updated list view.

     Use case ends.

 **Extensions**

-* 3a.
-The module code is invalid.

-    * 3a1.
-GrAB3 shows an error message.

-    Use case resumes at step 2.
+### Others

 *{More to be added}*